akvorado/akvorado/console/data/docs/00-intro.md

 # Introduction

-*Akvorado*[^name] is a flow collector, hydrater and exporter.
-It receives flows, adds some data like interface names and countries, and exports them to Kafka.
+*Akvorado*[^name] receives flows (currently Netflow/IPFIX), hydrates
+them with interface names (using SNMP), geo information (using MaxMind), and exports them to Kafka, then ClickHouse.
+It also exposes a web interface to browse the result.

 [^name]: [Akvorado][] means "water wheel" in Esperanto.